• Home

 Equipment That Makes This Easier

-You can make these without any specialty tools, but a couple of items genuinely make the process smoother:
+You can make these without specialized tools, but a few items do help to make the process easier:

-A chocolate dipping fork or dipping tool set makes the dipping step much cleaner.
-A regular dinner fork works in a pinch, but the tines catch and the chocolate builds up on them fast, leaving one side of your truffle uncoated.
+Chocolate dipping forks or dipping tools make the process much cleaner.
+While a regular dinner fork can work in a pinch, the tines catch and chocolate builds up on them, leaving one side of your truffle uncoated.
+You can get a proper dipping tool set for under $10 and it makes a difference.

 How to Make Oreo Truffles